 Power and durability matter, especially if you’re using the device multiple times a week.

-Devices like the MitoQUAD and Novaalab are corded only, which means no battery issues, but less flexibility.
+Some devices are corded only, which means no battery issues but significantly less flexibility.
 You’re tied to a wall socket, which limits where and when you can use them.
+These work fine if you have a dedicated recovery space but become impractical for people who want to multitask during treatment.

 Price